This freshly churned delight . . .

-So go ahead, mama: indulge.
+So go ahead and indulge.
 Let your mind wander back to hot summer days by the pool, or lazy afternoons in the hammock with a soft breeze, sun-dappled light and a good book.
 Relish each spoonful . . . and by all means feed it to your kids!
 Phosphorous and magnesium are vital in helping growing bodies absorb and use calcium.
 And as a bonus your kids just might start introducing you to random strangers with the phrase “This is my mommy.
 She makes ICE CREAM!”
-So yeah, there’s that
+So yeah, there’s that. 🙂

 - 3 pastured egg yolks (save the whites for macaroons)